-Residential garbage and recycling service is provided by Round Rock Refuse.
+Residential garbage and recycling collection is provided by Round Rock Refuse.
 Garbage is collected once per week and recycling every other week on the same day.
-Visit Garbage and Recycling to see what your pick-up day is, what can be recycled curbside, how to dispose of household chemicals and more.
-For questions or concerns regarding your collection service, please call (512) 255-4980.
+Visit Garbage and Recycling to see what your pick-up day is, what can be recycled curbside, how to dispose of household chemicals, and more.
+For questions or concerns regarding your collection service, please call 512-255-4980.

 - Residential rate = $4.75 per dwelling unit